jrzimmerman/jrzimmerman-sample-problem/README.md

 ## Description
 This project was built with Node and Express on the backend, and React on the frontend.
 I'm using webpack to bundle my files.

+I am dynamically parsing the CSV files on the backend to account for any csv files located in the data folder.

 I have previous experience with Highcharts, so I have chosen to use the `react-highcharts` npm module to display the chart.

 At Red Ventures, I use both React and Redux to handle state.
 For this small project I have chosen to only use React state to manage chart data.

 Web App Programming Challenge